Blog Archive

 Phoebe

-Malls of Egypt
+Malls of Cairo, Egypt

 In Egypt malls are no different to other malls.
 The bigger malls always have a large supply of Starbucks and a few McDonalds.
 I spotted a shop that I had never heard of before called Hans and Gretel which was a shop that sold sweets, doughnuts and chocolate.
 There is